divio/divio-cloud-docs/reference/configuration-aldryn-config.rst

 <settings.py>`, but it can also include things like URL patterns that need to
 be set up.

-Divio Cloud provides for such configuration through an addon's ``aldryn_config.py`` file.
-This file needs to be in the root directory of the Addon.
+For Aldryn addons, Divio provides for such configuration through an addon's ``aldryn_config.py`` file.
+This file needs to be in the root directory of the addon.

 Through this mechanism you can also allow the user to provide configuration in a simple web form that will be available in the Control Panel.